Fair play encompasses many aspects of football and manifests itself in a variety of ways on and off the pitch.

 Since 1987, FIFA has recognised exemplary fair play with the FIFA Fair Play Award.

-The 2018 winner, in recognition of exemplary fair play behaviour during the period from September 2017 to July 2018 will be revealed at The Best FIFA Football Awards show in London on 24 September.
+The 2019 winner will be revealed at The Best FIFA Football Awards show in Milan on Monday 23 September.